-- > Personalize the letter.
-Use each prospective partner's name. - Greet the person enthusiastically. - Declare your desire to go. - Describe what you think the trip will be like for you. - Indicate that you see him as someone who shares this vision. - Tell him what it will cost for you to go.
-Emphasize that the total amount covers a number of items. - Ask him to pray about joining your team. - Tell him you've enclosed a Response Form (see Tool 3, page 3) to return to you. - Give him a number to reach you. - > Thank him for considering sharing in your vision. - > Close the letter. - Write a personal note on the letter.
+- ➤ Personalize the letter.
+Use each prospective partner's name. - ➤ Greet the person enthusiastically. - ➤ Explain a little about a Leading Edge Trip. - ➤ Declare your desire to go. - ➤ Describe what you think the trip will be like for you. - ➤ Indicate that you see him or her as someone who shares this vision. - ➤ Tell him or her what it will cost for you to go.
+Emphasize that the total amount covers a number of items. - Ask him or her to pray about joining your team. - ➤ Tell him or her you've enclosed a Response Form (see Tool 3, page 3) to return to you. - ➤ Give him or her a number to reach you. - ➤ Thank him or her for considering sharing in your vision. - Close the letter. - Write a personal note on the letter.

-Sample Letter
+➤ Sample Letter